 “It’s ok mama, it’s ok”

 She stood there for a few seconds and then dropped back onto all fours.
 We held our breath.
 The large male was still fishing in the river, oblivious to our elevated heart rates.
 Then mother and cub casually turned to the side and disappeared into the grass.
 We looked at each other with huge eyes and huge grins.
 Then we slowly stood to look around.
 The two had already bypassed us, making a small detour and carrying on with their journey.
 The mother’s back was already trustingly turned to us as they melted into the trees.
 We all laughed happily and were just turning back to the river when we heard a splashing from the bank below.
 Out popped the mother and cub fishing in the salmon spawning channel beneath us.
-They had gone back to the road, circled around us, and headed straight to the river.
+They had circled around us, rejoined the path, and headed straight to the river.

-All these bears wanted was to get down to their favorite fishing spot.
+All they wanted was to get down to their favorite fishing spot.
 They were surprised to see us, but when they realized we were no threat they gave way and went around without looking back.
 There were no vicious threats, no charges or claws or roars.
 This was not the movies.
 In real life, bears are just individuals trying to go on peacefully with their lives.

 By now the large male had moved on around the bend and mother and cub had the channel to themselves.
 We watched happily as mom hunted for breakfast while the cub entertained us with his silly antics.
 It was a great moment for us all.